 The following parts of this question involve propensity scores, EBD-2 Chapter 9, pages 8-12.

 Now, stop assuming that screening is independent of mortality risk.
-Because it is possible that sicker babies are both more likely to be screened and more likely to die of PDA, Roze et al actually used propensity matching to compare outcomes among 605 infants who were screened and 605 infants who were not, matching on the propensity score for screening.
+Because it is possible that sicker babies are both more likely to be screened and more likely to die of PDA, Roze et al actually used propensity matching to compare outcomes among 605 infants who were screened and 605 infants who were not, matching on the propensity score for screening, in order to estimate the effect of screening (not treatment) on outcome.

 Many infants in both groups did not have a PDA diagnosed.
 Should diagnosis of PDA have been included in the propensity score?
 Why or why not?
 [2]